 Digby Stuart History

-Digby Stuart College owes its existence to the Society of the Sacred Heart, a congregation of Roman Catholic nuns founded by Saint Madeleine Sophie Barat (1779-1865) in France.
+Digby Stuart College owes its existence to the Society of the Sacred Heart.
 A Sacred Heart community and school for girls were established at Roehampton in 1850, on the site where Digby Stuart College now stands.
 In February 1874, a training college for young women who wished to become teachers in Catholic schools was given a temporary home until more suitable premises could be found.
-As Government aid was dependent on the teacher training college opening before 1st March 1874, the Roehampton nuns willingly accommodated the college and its first 21 students until a permanent home was found at “The Orchards” in West Hill, Wandsworth.
+As Government aid was dependent on the teacher training college opening before 1st March 1874, the Roehampton nuns willingly accommodated the college and its first 21 students until a permanent home was found at "The Orchards" in West Hill, Wandsworth.
 Staff and students were in residence by early September – and the College was known by the name Wandsworth College.